Mandem is an anthology exploring Black masculinity.

 The collection of short essays are written by some of our finest contemporary Black writers with themes of vulnerability and raw honesty.

 We spoke to the writer an social activist about his addition to the Mandem Anthology and what he hopes his essay will inspire …

 Please introduce yourself …

-Can you tell us how and why you got involved with Mandem?
+Can you tell us why and how you got involved with Mandem?